Perry v. Schwarzenegger: California lawsuit to

 "This case reflects a classic tension between democratic values.
 People often think that democracy means the will of a majority should be law, but its also about equality and liberty.
 Questions of minority rights speak to values of equality and liberty, and courts are reluctant to tread on those rights when there's no harm done to society."
 1

 State and federal constitutions have two very different main functions.
 One is to define the structure of the government: the executive, the judicial, the legislative branches, and how they interact.
 The other is to limit the citizens from engaging in "the tyranny of the majority:" -- depriving minorities of equal rights enjoyed by the majority.
-The latter is why the U.S. constitution has equal access and due process clauses.
+The latter is why the U.S. constitution has equal protection and due process clauses.

 The appeal court panel is expected to take months before releasing its ruling.